By Meredith West

 If not using the Disney Dining plan, time and money can be saved by not hitting up a table service meal for more than one meal a day.
 My family loves riding everything multiple times, so we love to eat at good quick service restaurants.
 One of my favorites is Pecos Bill’s Tavern in Frontier Land.
 The CK recommended dish is the Fajita Platter (enough for 2, maybe 3).
 In the tavern there is a topping bar with all you can eat guacamole, salsa, chopped tomato, jalapenos, corn, cheese and lettuce.
 I make a hug salad with my portion and Gary uses the tortillas.
 My baby has also made a meal of just guacamole!

 Disney is FUN!
 Disney food is great, if you look for the good!
 Have a blast making memories with your family and feel good about what you put in your body…. and maybe if you are lucky even lose a pound or two!If you want some extra support while in Disney and planning for it, check out the Clean Kitchen 12 Week Challenge!
 We can help you learn to navigate any situation.
-Download the CK Eating out in Disney Guide!
+Download the Clean Kitchen’s Eating Out in Disney Guide!
 Register for the Clean Kitchen 12 Week Challenge here!